Retirement Retirement Planning

 hedgehog94/Adobe senior man at market's checkout paying by debit card

 It is easy to spend more on food during retirement, even if you don’t intend to.
-Costs can add up when you are eating at restaurants more often, opting for takeout, or cooking up new dishes in the kitchen.
+Costs can add up when you eat at restaurants more often, opt for takeout, or cook new dishes in the kitchen.

 Remember to view fancy meals as an occasional treat rather than a regular occurrence.
-And, make sure you prepare to save on groceries as inflation inevitably hits.
+Also, look for smart shopping hacks to help you save on groceries and other necessities.

 Bottom line